-5824 Marching Band/Symphonic Band 7.5 Credits VPA
+5824 Marching Band/Symphonic Band

 Open to all students in grades 9-12 who have achieved a reasonable proficiency on a band instrument.
-The band performs for school and community events such as band competitions, football games, pep rallies, parades, and assembly programs, etc. (Students selected must participate in all activities of the band except for students participating in High School sports, who will be exempt from the field show and assessed on an individual basis).
+The band performs for school and community events such as band competitions, football games, pep rallies, parades, and assembly programs, etc. (Students enrolled will participate in all activities of the band except for students participating in fall High School sports, who will be exempt from the field show and assessed on an individual basis).
 Marching Band will be taught during quarter 1.
 Symphonic Band will be taught during quarters 2, 3, and 4.
 Out-of-school performances are required as a means of assessment.